PSYCHOLOGY

 (C-ID: PSY 130)

 This course explores the psychology of human sexuality.
-Psychological, biological, and sociocultural research is presented concerning all aspects of human sexuality in contemporary society.
-Specific topics include sexual anatomy and physiology, gender, sexual orientations, contraception, sexually transmitted infections, sexual dysfunction and sex for sale.
-(04/19)
+Human sexuality is examined from psychological, biological, sociocultural, and historical perspectives.
+Scientific research is presented concerning all aspects of human sexuality in contemporary society.
+Specific topics include sexual anatomy and physiology, gender, sexual orientations, contraception, sexually transmitted infections, sexual dysfunction, and sex for sale.
+(10/24)

 PSYC-23 PERSONAL AND SOCIAL ADJUSTMENT